makeyourownmaker/OscarsPredictions/README.md

 to produce a Bayesian model which allows inference for future competitions.
 A paired-comparison model is an obvious choice for the Oscars competition.
 I am not aware of anyone who has used the BT model to predict the Oscars.
+More thought may be required for the Best Picture award given the increase in nominees.

 One potential disadvantage of BT models is they do not permit draws.
 This does not affect Oscar rankings where do not want, and should